Does the Law Require People to Check the Truth of What Is Said When Making a Deal?

 It has been held that a fraudulent defendant cannot defend the action on the grounds that the plaintiff was unwise in acting upon the representation, or had the opportunity, which was not taken up, of verifying the information.

-This inability to put the blame upon the Plaintiff, for either the failure of the Plaintiff to investigate and confirm that the misinformation was indeed false prior to acting upon the misinformation, or for naively believing the Defendant, was stated clearly within the case of United Services Fund (Trustees of) v.
+This inability to point the blame upon the Plaintiff, for either the failure of the Plaintiff to investigate and confirm that the misinformation was indeed false prior to acting upon the misinformation, or for naively believing the Defendant, was stated clearly within the case of United Services Fund (Trustees of) v.
 Richardson Greenshields, 1988 CanLII 2955 where it was said:

 Carelessness on the part of the victim has never been a defence to an action for fraud.
 As Lord Chelmsford said in Central Ry.
 Co. of Venezuela (Dir., etc.) v.
 Kisch (1867), L.R.
 2 H.L.
 99 at 120-21: